 - Enforcement.
 Manufacturers should be sure to enforce their MAP policy across all resellers.
 While it may be tempting to let larger customers get away with MAP policy violations, it is crucial that all MAP policy violations, whether by a big or small customer, be enforced in the same manner.

 - State Law.
 The Sherman Antitrust Act is a federal law, but manufacturers should be aware that each state has its own set of antitrust laws.
 Some states, such as California, have not adopted the Leegin doctrine, so companies need to be aware of these various state laws when implementing a MAP policy.

 MAP policies are an effective tool at protecting a company’s brand while incentivizing healthy competition among resellers; however, implementing a MAP policy is not without risk.
 Manufacturers thinking of creating a MAP policy should speak with an attorney to avoid any antitrust issues.
-KJK’s brand protection team can assist in creating legal and enforceable MAP policies.
+KJK’s Brand Enforcement team can assist in creating legal and enforceable MAP policies.